Under the Companies Act 2014:

 The principal fiduciary responsibilities of a director are set out in Part 5 of the Companies Act 2014.

 There is a requirement on a director to act in good faith, to act honestly and responsibly and to act according to the company’s constitution.
 There is a requirement for the directors to have regard to the interests of the company’s employees as well as to the interest of the members.
-Under section 231 of the Act, there is a duty on directors to disclose any interest they have in contracts made by the company.
-The duties set out in the Act are not exhaustive and will still require directors to consider obtaining legal advice concerning compliance with their duties.
+Under Section 231 of the Companies Act 2014, there is a duty on directors to disclose any interest they have in contracts made by the company.
+The duties set out in the 2014 Act are not exhaustive and will still require directors to consider obtaining legal advice concerning compliance with their duties.

-1. (a) act in good faith in what the director considers to be the interests of the company;
+(a) act in good faith in what the director considers to be the interests of the company

-1. (b) act honestly and responsibly in relation to the conduct of the affairs of the company;
+(b) act honestly and responsibly in relation to the conduct of the affairs of the company

-1. (c) act in accordance with the company’s constitution and exercise his or her powers only for the purposes allowed by law;
+(c) act in accordance with the company’s constitution and exercise his or her powers only for the purposes allowed by law

 (e) not agree to restrict the director’s power to exercise an independent judgment unless: